lilianricaud/presentations/stigmergy-ncraft.md

 --->

 ---
-# Hackathons

----

 ![](hackathon-2012-US-cities.jpg)

 <!---
+# Hackathons

-No one organised the hackathon globally, yet hundreds have been organized so far.
+No one organised the hackathons globally, yet hundreds have been organized so far.

 --->